ctfs/resources/cryptography/README.md

 #Cryptography

-Cryptography [is the practice and study of techniques for secure communication in the presence of third parties ](http://en.wikipedia.org/wiki/Cryptography) and in the case of CTFs the goal is usually to crack or clone the cryptographic object to reach the flag.
+Cryptography [is the practice and study of techniques for secure communication in the presence of third parties ](http://en.wikipedia.org/wiki/Cryptography) and in the case of CTFs the goal is usually to crack or clone cryptographic objects or algorithms to reach the flag.

 ###Example